ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 cd src; apptainer exec ../container/python_image.sif mlflow ui
 ```
 This command means, go to the path under src, then run the Python image to start a mlflow server.
-Notice that before start this server, it is better first close other mlflow servers.
+Notice that before we start this server, it is better to first close other mlflow servers.
-This mlflow server terminal should not close while training and observe the results.
+This mlflow server terminal should not close while training and observing the results.

 * Then we build training data folder:
 In the folder benchmark/one-example-demo-unsatcore-CDHG, we have three folders: train_data, valid_data, test_data.
-And, for each folder there is a subfolder named "raw".
+And, for each folder, there is a subfolder named "raw".
 In each raw folder, we put our train, valid, and test data.